joetifa2003/weaver/paper/main2.typ

   caption: [Fibers vs Node.js process model.],
 ) <fig:fibers-vs-node>

-Weaver is multi-threaded, and for each request it creates a new fiber, so it's using all the cores within a single process, and fibers share the same memory space.
-On the other hand, to utilize all cores in Node.js, we use `pm2` to run the server in cluster mode which creates a separate process for each core that doesn't share the same memory, each worker has it's own separate memory, and that explains why Node.js is using nearly 30x more memory that weaver (61MB vs 1.8GB), while also handling 4.65x more requests per second, and much better latency numbers.
+Weaver is multi-threaded, and for each request it creates a new fiber, so it's using all the cores within a single process, and fibers share the same memory space, so the memory usage is much lower.
+On the other hand, to utilize all cores in Node.js, we use `pm2` to run the server in cluster mode, which creates a separate process for each core.

-#pagebreak()

-= Future Work and Limitations

-While Weaver already provides a robust foundation, several areas remain for future development:

-== Language Server Protocol (LSP) Support
-- Currently, Weaver offers editor syntax highlighting, but lacks full LSP integration for features like autocompletion, go-to-definition, and inline diagnostics.

-== Standard Library Expansion
-- The standard library covers many common tasks, but ongoing work is needed to broaden its scope and depth.

-== Examples and Documentation
-- More real-world examples, comprehensive documentation, and possibly a dedicated book are planned to help users adopt and master Weaver.

-== Tooling and Ecosystem
-- Continued investment in tooling, package management, and platform support will further enhance the developer experience.

-These efforts will ensure Weaver continues to grow as a practical and modern scripting language.

-#pagebreak()

-= Conclusion

-Weaver demonstrates that a scripting language can be both simple and powerful, combining the flexibility of dynamic typing with the safety and predictability of a strong type system.
-Its functional style, robust error handling, and modern concurrency model set it apart from existing languages like Python and Node.js.
-Ongoing work on the standard library, tooling, and documentation will further enhance its usability and reach.
-Weaver is positioned to become a practical choice for developers seeking clarity, performance, and expressiveness in their everyday programming tasks.